 Hannah Ross has over two decades of experience as a civil and criminal litigator.
 A former prosecutor, she has been a key member and leader of trial teams that have recovered billions of dollars for investors.

 Hannah is widely recognized by industry observers for her professional achievements.
 Euromoney/Legal Media Group named her one of the top female litigators in the country (1 of 9 finalists for its “Best in Litigation” category).
 Named a “Litigation Star,” a "Top U.S. Woman Litigator" and one of the "Top 250 Women in Litigation" in the nation by Benchmark Litigation, she has earned praise as one of the elite in the field.
-She has been recognized by The National Law Journal as a member of the “Elite Women of the Plaintiffs' Bar” list for two consecutive years and as a “Litigation & Plaintiffs’ Lawyer Trailblazer,” named a New York "Super Lawyer" by Thomson Reuter's Super Lawyers magazine, and honored as a “Titan of the Plaintiffs Bar” by legal newswire Law360.
+She has been recognized by The National Law Journal as a member of the “Elite Women of the Plaintiffs' Bar” list three times and as a “Litigation & Plaintiffs’ Lawyer Trailblazer,” named a New York "Super Lawyer" by Thomson Reuter's Super Lawyers magazine, and honored as a “Titan of the Plaintiffs Bar” by legal newswire Law360.
 She has been named to an exclusive group of notable practitioners by Legal 500 US for her achievements, to the list of the "500 Leading Lawyers in America" and the list of "500 Leading Plaintiff Financial Lawyers" compiled by leading industry publication Lawdragon.

+Hannah is a member of the firm's Executive Committee.
 In addition to her direct litigation responsibilities, she is one of the senior partners at the firm responsible for client development and client relations.
 A significant part of her practice is dedicated to initial case evaluation and counseling the firm’s institutional investor clients on potential claims.
 Hannah is also one of the partners who oversees the firm’s Global Securities and Litigation Monitoring Team, which monitors global equities traded in non-U.S. jurisdictions on prospective and pending international securities matters.
 In that capacity, she advises the firm’s institutional investor clients on their options to recover losses incurred on securities purchased in non-U.S. markets.
 Hannah is the Chair of the firm’s Diversity Committee and Co-Chair of the firm’s Forum for Institutional Investors and Women’s Forum.
 She serves on the Corporate Leadership Committee of the New York Women’s Foundation and recently concluded a three-year term on the Council of Institutional Investors’ Market Advisory Council.

 Hannah was a senior member of the team that prosecuted In re Bank of America Securities Litigation, which resulted in a landmark settlement shortly before trial of $2.425 billion, one of the largest securities recoveries ever obtained, and by far the largest recovery achieved in a litigation arising from the financial crisis.
 Most recently, she was the lead partner in the securities class action arising from the failure of major mid-Atlantic bank Wilmington Trust, which settled for $210 million.
 Hannah was also a senior member of the trial team that prosecuted the litigation arising from the collapse of former leading brokerage MF Global, which recovered $234.3 million on behalf of investors.
 In addition, she led the prosecution against Washington Mutual and certain of its former officers and directors for alleged fraudulent conduct in the thrift’s home lending operations, an action which settled for $216.75 million and represents one of the largest settlements achieved in a case related to the fallout of the subprime crisis and the largest recovery ever achieved in a securities class action in the Western District of Washington.
 Hannah was also a key member of the team prosecuting In re The Mills Corporation Securities Litigation, which settled for $202.75 million, one of the largest recovery ever achieved in a securities class action in Virginia and the Fourth Circuit.